eecs493staff/eecs493staff.github.io/docs/a3-asteroids/README.md

 - When the game is paused, clicking the "Resume" button or pressing the "space" key resumes the game
     - This means:
-        - hiding the pause menu
+        - hide the pause menu
-        - making all objects in the game window going back to their normal state/motion
+        - make all objects in the game window go back to their normal state/motion
     - i.e. The game can be played just like before pausing
 - It is ok if there is a discrepancy between the spawning of new shields and portals (and asteroids, if you will) before pausing vs. after resuming the game
     - e.g. Suppose there were only 4 seconds left until a new shield spawns before pausing, it is ok for the new shield to spawn after any seconds between 0 to 9 (instead of exactly 4 seconds) after resuming the game